kpsdev1/The-Recipe-Blog/TESTING.md

 - - -

 ### Python
 - I tested the project using the PEP8 validator in gitpod, this I had installed from my previous project, but it can be installed by running **pip3 install pycodestyle** then searching for **Python**, Select **Linter** and then select **pycodestyle**.
-The PEP8 erorrs would then be underlined in red and also listed in **Problems tab**.
+The PEP8 errors would then be underlined in red and also listed in the **Problems tab**.
 This returned no errors.
 - I also tested the site on **Code Institutes pep8 online** website.
 Which can be found [here](https://pep8ci.herokuapp.com/).
 As you can see from the below screenshots, no errors were found.

 ##### Meals App